“Guilt by association” in US financial markets appears to be driven by investors’ prejudice against Chinese firms.

 That’s not all.
 Further analysis show that even Chinese firms that had gone public via the more orthodox route of initial public offerings, rather than reverse mergers, suffered negative spillover (-0.456 percent) from RM-related malfeasance, whether the offender was Chinese or not.
 It would seem that the only “crime” of these firms was being Chinese.

 We also studied the impact of the US media – a shaper of public perception.
 We collected 8,079 articles with the word “China” or “Chinese” in the title published in major US newspapers between 2006 and 2016.
-We also identified 753 media reports on RMs in the same period, of which 133 mentioned purported poor accounting practices by Chinese RM firms.
+We identified 753 media reports on RMs in the same period, of which 133 mentioned purported poor accounting practices by Chinese RM firms.

 In general, we found that the US media discussed reverse mergers in ways that expressed prejudice, with Chinese RMs disproportionally portrayed as wrongdoers and described in terms of their nationality rather than business characteristics.
 This, despite evidence that Chinese RMs exhibited higher financial reporting quality than US and other foreign RM firms.